 Assessment in Action: Academic Libraries and Student Success

 In September 2012, ACRL was awarded a National Leadership Demonstration Grant of $249,330 by the Institute of Museum and Library Services (IMLS) for the program “Assessment in Action: Academic Libraries and Student Success” (AiA).
 Part of ACRL's Value of Academic Libraries initiative, AiA is being undertaken in partnership with the Association for Institutional Research (AIR) and the Association of Public and Land-grant Universities (APLU).
-The grant will support the design, implementation and evaluation of a program to strengthen the competencies of librarians in campus leadership and data-informed advocacy.
+The grant supports the design, implementation and evaluation of a program to strengthen the competencies of librarians in campus leadership and data-informed advocacy.
+An interim narrative report, submitted to IMLS on Thursday, October 31, 2013, describes the first year of grant activities, 10/01/12-09/30/13.
+Learn more about AiA during an online open forum at 1pm Central on Monday, December 9, 2013.

 The genesis of the AiA program